 As a starting point, we highly recommend the range of shoe horns at A Fine Pair of Shoes.

 Simple but effective.
 A shoe rack can discourage you from discarding your shoes at the door and leaving them to face the elements in the colder months.
-Or if you have a shoe hungry furry friend, a shoe rack can keep your footwear out of danger.
+Or if you have a shoe-hungry furry friend, a shoe rack can keep your footwear out of danger.

-Similarly to a shoehorn, it can prevent an unnecessary amount of bending down as well.
+Similar to a shoehorn, it can prevent an unnecessary amount of bending down as well.

 Apply special creams